A7E28/Androutil/README.md

-# ADB Installer
+# Android Util

 ## Description

-This script simplifies the installation process of platform-tools for Android Debug Bridge (ADB).
+This application provides utility for android.
+As of now there's not much to offer.

-## Usage
+## Utilities
+- Platform-Tools
+- Hash algorithm for file checksums.

-### Download
+## Download And Run

-1. **Clone the repository and build it** or download the executable from the releases section to your local machine.

-## Requirements
+### Requirements

 - Eyes and Brain.
-- Golang if you want to build.

-## RUN
+### RUN
-- Please ensure to download the correct version (32-bit or 64-bit) according to your system architecture.
+- Download the executable from the [releases](https://github.com/A7E28/Androutil/releases) section.
+Please ensure to download the correct version (32-bit or 64-bit) according to your system architecture and run it.
+Windows might warn you, just run anyway.
-  Just double click on the exe and it will do the rest for you.
-- If you want to build it yourself then just run ``` go build -o <name> . ``` from the installer dir

 ## Contributing